Prüfungen in der Homöopathie.

 The C4 Proving Methodology

 In 1993, Ehrler investigated the notion of C4 trituration through self experimentation (Hogeland & Schriebman, 2008), which resulted in the emergence of a new methodology known as the C4-trituration provings (Becker & Ehrler, 1998).
 During a trituration process, Ehrler experienced symptoms, physical and psychological, and got inner pictures and ideas concerning the substances triturated.
-He found that each step opened up a completely new dimension of the remedy, and started to triturate to the C4 level, instead of the traditional C3 described in the Organon
+He found that each step opened up a completely new dimension of the remedy, and started to triturate to the C4 level, instead of the traditional C3 described in the Organon (Becker & Ehrler, 1998; Brinton & Miller, 2004; Hogeland & Schriebman, 2008).

 They argue that each trituration stage (apparently) reveals a different level of experience.
 C0 is used to describe the level of the physical substance in its raw, material form.
 At this level some substances have little or no action (O'Brien, 2006).
-Symptoms of the C1 are mainly experienced on the physical realm, C2 on the emotional realm, C3 show the psychic and mental and C4
+Symptoms of the C1 are mainly experienced on the physical realm, C2 on the emotional realm, C3 show the psychic and mental and C4 expresses the spiritual aspects (Becker & Ehrler, 1998).
+C5 is the level of

-does not indicate that it is a potency prepared on the centesimal scale (although the triturations are prepared using the centesimal dilution ratio), but rather that it refers to one of the eight carbon
+the collective unconscious – a connection to the past generations (O'Brien, 2006).
+It is important to note that the ‗C‘ does not indicate that it is a potency prepared on the centesimal scale (although the triturations are prepared using the centesimal dilution ratio), but rather that it refers to one of the eight carbon levels of existence from Ehrler‘s cosmology (Hogeland & Schriebman, 2008: 7).

-even when a large group of people participate in the grinding sessions (Timmerman, 2006).
+Trituration provings are defined by the fact that they are generally conducted in groups, during a trituration process.
+The trituration is carried out by hand, in a mortar usually 10 to 18 centimetres in diameter, and the person grinding the substance experiences the symptoms of the remedy (Hogeland & Schriebman, 2008).
+The symptoms experienced by the participants are fairly consistent even when a large group of people participate in the grinding sessions (Timmerman, 2006).
 Participants record all the symptoms they experience during the trituration, and discuss these experienced during a wrap-up conversation after the trituration process.
-The participants are usually not aware of the substance being triturated (Shore, Schriebman & Hogeland, 2004: 172-89).
+The participants are usually

-with the trituration of Lac humanum to enable members to open up and increase the group resonance.
+Timmerman‘s groups consist of 15 to 20 members, in order to establish a strong resonance within the group.
+It usually takes her group five or six days to complete the proving.
+Every group starts with the trituration of Lac humanum to enable members to open up and increase the group resonance.
 The second remedy is that of the child, Calc., followed by the successive triturations of Sil., Alum. and Nat-m.
 (Brinton & Miller, 2004).
 It was the researcher‘s experience, while attending the International Seminar 2008 of the Hahnemann Institute, that this sensitisation process does not take place when C4 provings are conducted during seminars.
-This does not impact on the experience and even inexperienced provers experience intense symptomatology.
+This does not impact

-This method is mainly followed in Germany (Schultz‘s provings of Columba palumbus and Vulture gryphus) and the Netherlands (Timmerman at the Hahnemann Institute), but can also be seen in the remedies discussed by Shore et al. (2004) and Herrick (1998) from the United States of America.
+This method is mainly followed in Germany (Schultz‘s provings of Columba palumbus and Vulture gryphus) and the Netherlands (Timmerman at the Hahnemann Institute), but can also be seen in the remedies discussed by

 Shore et al. (2004) believe that homoeopathy is a science that stands as a bridge between the visible and the invisible.
 According to Shore et al. (2004), provings open the doorway into the invisible world.
 Following a specific methodology is thus a critical component of the process.
-Shore et al. followed the following protocol for their bird provings: Provers were supplied with a mortar, pestle and pre-weighed Saccharum lactis, equal to a ratio of one part of substance to 99 parts of lactose.
-The lactose was divided into three parts equating to 33 parts each.
-The feathers (proving substance) were finely cut and ground to make it unrecognisable.
-A group of seven to ten provers sat around a table, each taking turns to triturate for two to three minutes before passing the mortar on to the next prover.
-After seven minutes of grinding, the bowl was scraped for three minutes.
-At the end of 30 minutes of triturating, one gram of triturate was removed and mixed with an additional
+Shore et al. followed the following protocol for their bird provings: Provers were supplied with a mortar, pestle and pre-weighed Saccharum lactis, equal to a ratio of

-99 grams of Saccharum lactis.
+of triturating, one gram of triturate was removed and mixed with an additional 99 grams of Saccharum lactis.
 The process was repeated 4x to reach a C4.
 The provers were free to talk, eat and to move around the room or to go outside.
-They were instructed to take notes of
+They were instructed to take notes of any symptoms experiences, recorded according to each trituration level.
+The entire process was videotaped.
+At the conclusion of the process, each prover related their experience.

-He then provided each prover with a 30C potency, prepared from either the C3 or the C4 triturate, of the remedy one week later which they could choose to take and they met 10 to 14 days later
+He then provided each prover with a 30C potency, prepared from either the C3 or the C4 triturate, of the remedy one week later which they could choose to take and they met 10 to 14 days later to give an account of their experience.

 Hogeland and Schriebman (2008) attribute the following benefits to the C4 proving method: